Sceptre/sceptre/docs/_source/docs/architecture.rst

 - Replicated environments with only config differences

     In this architecture, there is a var-file with each environment's configurations.
-The Stack configs and StackGroup configs reference the various variables from those files.
+Each var-file has the same keys, but values specific to that environment.
+The Stack configs and StackGroup configs reference keys from from those files.
+This way the environment could be tested in non-production environments, then deployed to production by simply referencing a different var-file.

     .. code-block:: yaml